ashnet16/ozi/readme.md

 **Ozi** is a real-time semantic search and analytics engine for decentralized social networks, starting with [Farcaster](https://www.farcaster.xyz).

-It streams casts, comments, and reactions from live events, embeds them for semantic retrieval, and stores structured event data for analytic SQL queries all powered by Kafka, Postgres, FAISS, and LLMs.
-Note this repo contains only the development environment.
+It streams casts, comments, and reactions from live events, embeds them for semantic retrieval, and stores structured event data for analytic SQL queries—all powered by Kafka, Postgres, FAISS, and LLMs.
+Note: This repository contains only the development environment for the MVP.
+While the microservices here can be deployed to EC2 instances for a fully functioning engine, you may encounter reliability and availability issues as data scales, due to throughput and latency limitations inherent in the current Python-based implementation.
+We plan to rewrite several lower-level components in Rust as demand increases to improve performance and reduce latency.

 ![OziArchitecture](./designs/mvp_current.png)